-The more I practised meditation, however, the more I began to explore this resistance.
+The more I practiced meditation, however, the more I began to explore this resistance to “Mindful Movement.”
 What did I actually feel when I allowed myself to move slowly?
 When I took my mind into my body at these times, I discovered restlessness, impatience, irritation, and boredom.
 I wanted either to stop or to go faster.
 Hmm, interesting.
 Wasn’t this a pattern that I had also identified with my mental experience—that I habitually approached life at breakneck speed, and then flopped or fell into an exhausted torpor?
 Weren’t these the same uncomfortable emotions that cropped up when I took time and care over a piece of writing, or listened attentively to what someone else was saying in a conversation, or tried to build some flat-pack furniture, piece-by-piece?
 Hmm, even more interesting.

 The more I engaged with mindful movement practices, the more I felt it was showing me my habitual style of engagement.
 Instead of avoiding the unpleasant feelings that arose when I slowed down, I was now paying attention to them, seeing how they affected me, and choosing to stay with them.
 I still wasn’t enjoying it, but I was noticing how this shift in relating style was expanding out into my life.
 Instead of giving things up when I felt bored or impatient, I developed a greater willingness to experience and accept those feelings, which often led to starting and completing tasks (from cooking a meal to writing a book) that might previously have gone undone.
 I started to feel more grounded, and a lessening of the tendency to flutter from one idea, job, house, spiritual path, or relationship to another.
 I felt more centred, more willing, more at ease, even during emotional turbulence.